KILTprotocol/spec-ext-credential-api/readme.md

 This specification does not prescribe the means of payment.

-This attester MUST NOT send this message if it does not require payment to issue this credential.
+The attester MUST NOT send this message if it does not require payment to issue this credential.
-This attester MUST NOT send this message if the payment happens via the attester website.
+The attester MUST NOT send this message if the payment happens via the attester website.

 This attester MAY send this message if it wants the user to transfer payment in KILT Coins by themselves without interrupting the flow.

+The extension MAY start verification workflows after this event.

 Upon receiving the `'request-payment'` message the extension SHOULD show the user the interface to authorize the transfer of the payment to the attester.